Drillgon200/Advanced-Modding-Tutorials/02-shader loading and basics.md

 }
 ```
 The vertex shader only really needs to do one thing, which is to transform the input vertex.
-All we need to do for that is multiply the built in ModelViewProjection matrix with gl_Position and write it to gl_Position.
+All we need to do for that is multiply the built in ModelViewProjection matrix with gl_Vertex and write it to gl_Position.
 All vertex shaders must write to gl_Position.
 Now, we also might want to pass data, like texture coordinates and normals, to the fragment shader and do stuff, like sampling a texture, there.
 This is done with in and out variables.
 We need to pass the texture coordinate so we can see our nice duck image, so let's use a built in attribute and do that.
 All out variables are automatically interpolated between vertices when you get them in the fragment shader.
 That way vertex attributes mix evenly throughout the triangle.
 Here is the vertex shader code so far.
 ```glsl
 #version 330 compatibility